abagusetty/CMakeBuild/dox/TargetMacros.md

 add_nwxbase_test
 --------------------

-This function is meant to be used by the NWChemExBase project to simulate runs of NWChemExBase in order to test functionality.
+This function is meant to be used by the CMakeBuild project to simulate runs of CMakeBuild in order to test functionality.
 This means it's a bit meta.
-In an attempt to be clear let's call the NWChemExBase distribution that we just built and are now testing the "root NWChemExBase".
-Since tests are run from the build directory all invocations will use the staged version of the root NWChemExBase to build the test.
+In an attempt to be clear let's call the CMakeBuild distribution that we just built and are now testing the "root CMakeBuild".
+Since tests are run from the build directory all invocations will use the staged version of the root CMakeBuild to build the test.

-Each test is expected to be a mock CMake project, which can be built with NWChemExBase.
+Each test is expected to be a mock CMake project, which can be built with CMakeBuild.
 Ultimately, that mock project must produce a test with the same name in the usual way (*i.e.* make a call to `add_cxx_unit_test`).
-The root NWChemExBase distribution will then run that test (in a very nested folder since tests aren't installed).
+The root CMakeBuild distribution will then run that test (in a very nested folder since tests aren't installed).

-There's ultimately a lot of assumptions here so it is recommended that you use the file `NWChemExBase_Test/bin/MakeTest.py` to make a skeleton setup for your new test.
+There's ultimately a lot of assumptions here so it is recommended that you use the file `CMakeBuild_Test/bin/MakeTest.py` to make a skeleton setup for your new test.
 After running the script you should only need to fill in the details of the `passed` method in the resulting `.cpp` file and (depending on the test) set CMake variables in the `CMakeLists.txt` just inside the